tondji/tondji.github.io/README.md

 I am passionate about Theoritical Deep learning with applications in Visual Recognition, Reiforcement Learning and some stuffs related to Gaussian processes

 ## Contact
-Feel free to contact me at the following [<tngoupeyou@aimsammi.org>](email)
+Feel free to contact me at the following email <tngoupeyou@aimsammi.org>

 ## Others links
-To get more informations about me, feel free to visit the following pages: [LinkedIn page](https://www.linkedin.com/in/lionel-ngoupeyou-tondji-057a25128), [Github account](https://github.com/tondji/) or [Research Gate](https://www.researchgate.net/profile/Lionel_Ngoupeyou_Tondji)
+To get more informations about me, feel free to visit the following pages: [LinkedIn page](https://www.linkedin.com/in/lionel-ngoupeyou-tondji-057a25128), [Github account](https://github.com/tondji/) or [Research Gate](https://www.researchgate.net/profile/Lionel_Ngoupeyou_Tondji).

+## Social Networks
+feel free to follow me [@ltondji](https://twitter.com/ltondji)